coleifer/peewee/docs/peewee/playhouse.rst

   To store arbitrary python objects, use the :py:class:`PickledKeyStore`, which stores values in a pickled :py:class:`BlobField`.

+  If your objects are JSON-serializable, you can also use the :py:class:`JSONKeyStore`, which stores the values as JSON-encoded strings.

 Using the :py:class:`KeyStore` it is possible to use "expressions" to retrieve values from the dictionary.
 For instance, imagine you want to get all keys which contain a certain substring: